 Addressing climate change with the Jane Goodall Institute

-Dr Jane Goodall is one of the world’s leading conservationists and an outspoken environmental advocate, campaigning in particular on the effects of climate change on endangered species.
+Dr Jane Goodall is one of the world’s leading conservationists and an outspoken environmental advocate, campaigning in particular around the effects of climate change on endangered species.

 Dr Goodall adopted what was then considered an unorthodox approach, immersing herself entirely in the chimpanzees’ complex society and being the first person to give the animals names – the view at the time being that this compromised the objectivity of scientific study.
-She went on to make the ground-breaking discovery that chimpanzees construct and use tools, and that, far from being peaceful herbivores (as was believed at the time), they are carnivores with both highly aggressive and protective tendencies – in other words, much more like humans than was understood.
+She went on to make the groundbreaking discovery that chimpanzees construct and use tools, and that, far from being peaceful herbivores (as was believed then), they are carnivores with both highly aggressive and protective tendencies – in other words, much more like humans than was understood.

 Redefining primatology and conservation

-In 1977, the Jane Goodall Institute was founded to redefine traditional conservation with an approach that connects species protection with the needs of local communities and the environment, promoting the central role people play in the wellbeing of animals and habitat.
+In 1977, the Jane Goodall Institute was founded to redefine traditional conservation by adopting an approach that connects species protection with the needs of local communities and the environment, promoting the central role people play in the wellbeing of animals and habitat.

 Roots & Shoots – a global youth movement

 A&O first began working with the Jane Goodall Institute in Shanghai over 15 years ago, when its Roots & Shoots entity became the first foreign NGO approved in China.
-Roots & Shoots is the Institute’s global youth empowerment programme, which began in 1991 when a group of local teenagers visited Dr Goodall at her home in Tanzania to discuss problems they had witnessed first-hand.
-From this initial group of young people, by 2019 Roots & Shoots had grown into a network of over 750,000 youth across more than 65 countries, developing the confidence and knowledge to become activists and future leaders in the field of conservation.
+Roots & Shoots is the Institute’s global youth empowerment programme, which began in 1991 when a group of local teenagers visited Dr Goodall at her home in Tanzania to discuss problems they had witnessed in their local environment.
+From this initial group of young people, by 2019 Roots & Shoots had grown into a network of over 750,000 youth across more than 65 countries, working to develop the confidence and knowledge to become activists and future leaders in the field of conservation.

 In China, A&O has provided financial support and pro bono legal advice on a range of issues to the Shanghai Roots & Shoots programme.
-In addition, each year since 2016 an A&O team has travelled to Inner Mongolia for four days to volunteer with the Million Trees Project, which raises community awareness of environmental issues and the ways in which individuals can lessen their own impact.
+In addition, each year since 2016 an A&O team has travelled to Inner Mongolia to volunteer with the Million Trees Project, which raises community awareness of environmental issues and how individuals can lessen their own impact.

 A million trees